stanislawbartkowski/db2audit/README.md

 >./audit.sh<br>

-The script can be launched manually on-demand or be executed as a crobjob tab.<br>
+The script can be launched manually on-demand or be executed as a cronjob tab.<br>
 <br>
+The *

-The *audit.sh* script is performing the following steps:<br>
+* script is performing the following steps:<br>

 * Read all databases in *DATABASES* environment variable.
 * For every database, source *config/db_{database}.rc* file